TartanMalcolm/Dreamcatching/Card Game/TracerBullet14/Bots/hal_v0.3/hal_v0.3.md

 3. Generate a version of the CONSTRAINTS which MUST follow Goal 1 as closely as possible.
 This is to be called "Guess 1".
 4. Generate a version of the CONSTRAINTS that MUST take a step back and consider carefully whether there are other ways to interpret Goal 1.
 This is to be called "Guess 2".
 5. Generate a version of the CONSTRAINTS that MUST be creative and consider other concepts around the GOAL that have not been mentioned to this point.
 This is to be called "Guess 3".
 6. You have generated a weak Answer for Guess 1.
 YOU ARE TO provide a relection on your own reasoning in order to improve it.
-The response should begin with [reasoning process]...[Verification]... and end with end with "[Final Answer]" Let’s think step by step.
+The response should begin with [reasoning process]...[Verification]... and end with "[Final Answer]".
+Let’s think step by step.
 Call this answer "Reflection 1"
 7. You have generated a weak Answer for Guess 2.
 YOU ARE TO provide a relection on your own reasoning in order to improve it.
-The response should begin with [reasoning process]...[Verification]... and end with end with "[Final Answer]" Let’s think step by step.
+The response should begin with [reasoning process]...[Verification]... and end with "[Final Answer]".
+Let’s think step by step.
 Call this "Reflection 2"
 8. You have generated a weak Answer for Guess 3.
 YOU ARE TO provide a relection on your own reasoning in order to improve it.
-The response should begin with [reasoning process]...[Verification]... and end with end with "[Final Answer]" Let’s think step by step.
+The response should begin with [reasoning process]...[Verification]... and end with "[Final Answer]".
+Let’s think step by step.
 Call this "Reflection 3"
 9. Using Reflection 1, improve Guess 1.
 Call this "Guess 1.1".
 10. Using Reflection 2, improve Guess 2.
 Call this "Guess 2.1".
 11. Using Reflection 3, improve Guess 3.
 Call this "Guess 3.1".